RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 #### 1.2.
 Find the Location of the Target Website's Webmention Endpoint

-To be able to receive Webmentions, the target website has to advertise its Webmention endpoint.
+The target website advertises its Webmention endpoint.
 This is either done via an HTML [`<link>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) with the [`rel` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#rel) set to `webmention`:

 ```html
 <link href="https://mi.within.website/api/webmention/accept" rel="webmention" />
 ```

-or by having the [`Link` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) in the response:
+or by including the [`Link` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) in the response:

 ```http
 Link: <https://mi.within.website/api/webmention/accept>; rel="webmention"
 ```

-In this example, the Webmention endpoint was discovered to be `https://mi.within.website/api/webmention/accept`.
+In this example, the Webmention endpoint of the target website is discovered to be `https://mi.within.website/api/webmention/accept`.

-Note: If the response of the target website does not include either, Webmentions cannot be sent to this website because no Webmention endpoint exists.
+If the response of the target website does not include either of the above, Webmentions cannot be sent for this website because no Webmention endpoint exists.

 #### 1.3.
 Send the Webmention

-Now that we have the endpoint, we send a POST request with two `x-www-form-urlencoded` parameters: the source and the target URL.
+A HTTP POST request is sent to the endpoint.
+It contains two `x-www-form-urlencoded` parameters: the source and the target URL.

 ```http
 POST https://mi.within.website/api/webmention/accept HTTP/1.1